ophicleide/ophicleide.github.io/_documentation/03-installation.md

 2. OpenShift includes a MongDB template in its projects, you can read more about it in the
   [OpenShift documentation on MongoDB images](https://docs.openshift.org/latest/using_images/db_images/mongodb.html).
+  Be sure to create a database named `ophicleide` when you deploy the MongoDB as the ophicleide-training component will use this database for storing its models and query results.
 You will need to record the MongoDB connection URL from this installation.

 ## Ophicleide template